 Public sector entity (PSE) means a state, local authority, or other governmental subdivision below the sovereign entity level.

 Publicly traded means traded on:

 - (1) Any exchange registered with the SEC as a national securities exchange under section 6 of the Securities Exchange Act of 1934 (15 U.S.C.
-78f); or - (2) Any non-U.S.-based securities exchange - (i) Is registered with, or approved by, a national securities regulatory authority; and - (ii) Provides a liquid, two-way market for the instrument in question, meaning that there are enough independent bona fide offers to buy and sell so that a sales price reasonably related to the last sales price or current bona fide competitive bid and offer quotations can be determined promptly and a trade can be settled at such a price within five business days.
+78f); or - (2) Any non-U.S.-based securities exchange that: - (i) Is registered with, or approved by, a national securities regulatory authority; and - (ii) Provides a liquid, two-way market for the instrument in question, meaning that there are enough independent bona fide offers to buy and sell so that a sales price reasonably related to the last sales price or current bona fide competitive bid and offer quotations can be determined promptly and a trade can be settled at such a price within five business days.
+Re-securitization means a securitization in which one or more of the underlying exposures is a securitization position.